 Having other children, you are sure to know about the terrible twos.
-This is age when toddlers start asserting themselves.
+This is the age when toddlers start asserting themselves.
 Once they have discovered the power in saying no, they love to exercise this power.
-The child becomes enthralled with practicing rebellion.
+The child becomes enthralled with practising rebellion.

 Some children are so sensitive and so keen to please that you only have to frown at them to get them to respond appropriately.